MicrosoftDocs/supply-chain-center/articles/use/build-power-apps.md

 ---
-title: Build your own Power Apps
+title: Build your own apps by using Power Apps
-description: This article describes the process to Build your own Power Apps in Microsoft Supply Chain Center.
+description: This article provides information about how to use Microsoft Power Apps to build your own apps in Supply Chain Center.
 author: mkannapiran
 ms.author: mkannapiran
 ms.reviewer: johnmichalak